 Ferritic Stainless Steel Pipe is one of the most economical grades due to its low Nickel content.
 This grade is an excellent alloy of chromium, molybdenum, titanium, niobium, and other elements.
 They give it toughness and creep resistance in aggressive environments.
 It is divided into further twp grades:

-430 Stainless Steel Pipes: Grade 430 stainless steel pipe is corrosion resistant and has magnetic properties.
+- 430 Stainless Steel Pipes: Grade 430 stainless steel pipes are corrosion-resistant and exhibit magnetic properties.
 It contains 12-18% chromium and a low carbon content.
 The stainless steel used in this grade becomes hardened on heating.

 Duplex Stainless Steel Pipes